ActiveLogin/ActiveLogin.Identity/README.md

 ActiveLogin.Identity is distributed as [packages on NuGet](https://www.nuget.org/profiles/ActiveLogin), install using the tool of your choise.

-For example, using .NET CLI:
+For example using .NET CLI:
 ```powershell
 dotnet add package ActiveLogin.Identity.Swedish
 ```